 Thankfully, I’m more decisive when choosing between 8 bit vs 32 bit microcontroller devices for my hardware design.
 They’re not too different in terms of cost, and one is more powerful than the other.
 To make the right choice, however, it’s important to understand the fundamental differences between the two microcontrollers.

-microcontroller pins involves more than the data width alone.
-Considering the major differences between 8-bit and 32-bit microcontrollers will help you make the best decision for your design:
+Deciding between an 8-bit vs 32-bit microcontroller involves more than the data width alone.
+Considering the major differences between 8-bit and 32-bit microcontrollers will help you make the best decision for your design.

-One of the primary advantages of a 32-bit mcu over an 8-bit mcu is its superior processing speed.
+One of the primary advantages of a 32-bit microcontroller over an 8-bit microcontroller is its superior processing speed.
 A typical 8-bit microcontroller usually runs at 8 Mhz while a 32-bit microcontroller can be clocked up to hundreds of Mhz.
-You might not notice the embedded data processing speed difference if you’re using the mcu to turn on a mechanical relay; however, it quickly becomes obvious when you’re running applications that require heavy data processing applications.
-For example, a door access controller that processes thousands of transactions per day requires a 32-bit microcontroller.
+You might not notice the embedded data processing speed difference if you’re using the microcontroller to turn on a mechanical relay; however, it quickly becomes obvious when you’re running applications that require heavy data processing applications.
+For example, a door access controller that processes thousands of transactions per day requires a 32-bit microcontroller processor.